-What kind of images do you want for your project: stock images, illustrations or original artworks?
+What kind of images do you want for your brochure marketing: stock images, illustrations or original artworks?
 Do the text wraps around the image?
 Or do they go separately?
 Choose relevant photos aligned with the goals of your brochure.

 But avoid using stock photos and generic images, unless it’s a budget constraint.
 If you want an original brochure, you’ll need most likely to invest in paid photos.
 Best for print purposes are photos with the highest resolution and size possible.
 For prints, the images should be 300 dpi (dots per inch).

 If you want your printing job done quickly and cost-effectively, you have several printing options.
 For a single or bi-fold format and one color printing, a desktop printer can be a viable solution.
 Also for its effectiveness, you can take into consideration paper with pre-printed design elements.
 Also, digital printers are cheaper for short-runs and personalized brochures.